‘The big player’

 Don’t get comfortable – it is easier for a business to shrink than it is to grow.
 You may find new work is required just to protect an established business.

-Understand your business – costs change – for example, just because you have always used a particular supplier, doesn’t mean that there are not better or cheaper suppliers out there.
+Understand your business – costs change – for example, just because you have always used a particular supplier, doesn’t mean that there are no better or cheaper suppliers out there.

 Don’t be afraid to ask questions – things change, and you need to know if a change will affect you.

-Budget boredom breaker – The key fact from the Budget 2017
+Budget summary – The key fact from the Autumn 2024 Budget

 Get in touch: